tracelayer23/tracelayer/docs/04-ARCHITECTURE.md

 The system should not allow this claim until supporting evidence exists.
 ```

-This prevents unsupported claims from leaking into dashboards, reports, APIs, and AI-agent context.
+This prevents unsupported claims from leaking into dashboards, reports, APIs, and AI-agent-readable context.

 ## 7. Structured Outputs